 In this section

 Can’t be on campus for an entire semester, but still want to sit in on some classes?
 Consider taking a course in module format.
-Courses are usually offered for two weeks in May and two in June in addition to a winter module between the fall and spring residential semesters, usually the first full week of January.
+Two courses are usually offered in May and two more in June in addition to a winter module between the fall and spring residential semesters, usually the first full week of January.
 Spend one week on campus and complete an entire course.

 Virtual Modules or Classes

 Join a module or semester-long residential course from home via the Internet in real-time.
-You will need to be logged in at certain time to complete these courses (some recording and playback options are available if you a miss a class).
+You will need to be logged in at certain times to complete these courses (some recording and playback options are available if you a miss a class).
 Regular attendance in virtual classes is required.
-Virtual courses are considered non-traditional*.

 Online Courses and Programs

 All of the courses required for the MA in Bible and some of the courses required for the MDiv programs may be taken online.
 You do not usually need to be online at a specific time of the day to complete online courses.
 If you want to complete a degree entirely online, consider the MA in English Bible.